Thomas Neubauer

 Thomas Neubauer (born 8 June 1999) is a French professional racing driver.
-He is the reigning champion of the GT World Challenge Europe Endurance Cup in the Silver Cup category, having also won the Dubai 24 Hour race overall, the Nürburgring 24 Hours in class and the Ferrari Challenge Finali Mondiali all in the same year.
+He is a former champion of the GT World Challenge Europe Endurance Cup in the Silver Cup category, having also won the Dubai 24 Hour race overall, the Nürburgring 24 Hours in class and the Ferrari Challenge Finali Mondiali all in the same year.

+Since 2024, Neubauer has been a Ferrari factory driver.

 Early career

 Lower formulae

 After making his single-seater debut at the back end of 2016, scoring a podium in the V de V Challenge Monoplace, Neubauer took part in the Toyota Racing Series during the winter of the following year.
 He ended up 17th in the standings, taking home a best finish of ninth at Taupo.

 Formula Renault

 Neubauer racing in Formula Renault Eurocup at Monza in 2017.

-His main campaign during 2017 would lie in the Formula Renault Eurocup, where Neubauer partnered Gabriel Aubry, Thomas Maxwell and Max Fewtrell at Tech 1 Racing.
+Neubauer's main campaign during 2017 would lie in the Formula Renault Eurocup, where Neubauer partnered Gabriel Aubry, Thomas Maxwell and Max Fewtrell at Tech 1 Racing.
 The season proved to be disappointing, as the Frenchman failed to score any points, with his teammates all finishing ahead of him in the championship.

 For the 2018 season, Neubauer returned to the French outfit, once again competing in the Eurocup.
 Two top-ten finishes, which included a sixth place at Monza, were enough to place Neubauer 17th overall at the end of the campaign.